Abbott and Costello Meet Frankenstein: Reception

 From contemporary reviews, trade papers praised the film.
 A review in The Hollywood Reporter proclaimed it as a "crazy giddy show" noting that "Robert Arthur's production spells out showmanship right down the line, and Charles T. Barton's direction keeps things moving at a lively, vigorous pace".
 Variety echoed this praise, stating that Arthur and Barton "can chalk it up as one of the best for [Abbott and Costello]".
 The Los Angeles Times critic Philip K. Scheuer praised the film as "put together with enormous ingenuity.
 Its comic inventiveness seldom falters, yet it never seriously violates the tradition of the three celebrated creatures who are its antagonists".
-The review continued to be positive from other industry press papers, including Film Daily, Daily Variety, Harrison's Reports, and Motion Picture Daily.
-On the film's release in New York City's Lowe's Criterion Theatre, the film predominantly received negative films from the Manhattan critics.
-Bosley Crowther of The New York Times wrote that he found the idea of the film amusing but ultimately found the film to be an "assembly-line comedy".
+The reviews continued to be positive from other industry press papers, including Film Daily, Daily Variety, Harrison's Reports, and Motion Picture Daily.
+On the film's release in New York City's Lowe's Criterion Theatre, the film predominantly received negative reviews from the Manhattan critics.
+Bosley Crowther of The New York Times wrote that he found the idea of the film amusing but ultimately found it to be an "assembly-line comedy".
 The New York Sun found the story was a "grand idea, but it was too bad that it could have been attended by persons capable of satire rather than pie-throwing comedy only".
-A review from New York World-Telegram warned audiences that if they did not have the palette for Abbott and Costello's comedy the film would be a "painful experience".
+A review from New York World-Telegram warned audiences that if they did not have the palate for Abbott and Costello's comedy the film would be a "painful experience".
 The negative response to the film in New York made a review in The Hollywood Reporter refer to the New York critics as "the "BOO-geymen of Broadway".
-One positive mention in New York came from he New York Star, which declared that "it's heart-warming to see all our favourite monsters once more, each inexorably expressing his individuality, all at the same time.
+One positive mention in New York came from the New York Star, which declared that "it's heart-warming to see all our favorite monsters once more, each inexorably expressing his individuality, all at the same time.
 It's kind of like a class reunion.
 They look a little older now, and a little tired.
 Dracula seems to creak a bit with arthritis as he emerges from his coffin these days, but his bite has lost some of its depth".